Comprehensive Guide to Body Mass Index (BMI): More Than Just a Number

 BMI for Indians: Understanding Ethnic Variations

 It is important to note that for the Indian population, health risks often begin at a lower BMI compared to Western standards.
-According to the Ministry of Health and Family Welfare (India), the threshold for “Overweight” for Indians is often considered to be 23.0 instead of 25.0.
-This is due to a higher tendency for abdominal fat and related metabolic risks.
+According to the Ministry of Health and Family Welfare (India), the threshold for “Overweight” for Indians is often considered to be **23.0** instead of 25.0.
+This is due to a higher tendency for abdominal (visceral) fat and a unique metabolic phenotype often referred to as “Thin-Fat Indians.”
+This means that even with a “normal” appearance, the internal metabolic risks can be high.
 Always use our BMI Calculator as a starting point and consult a local professional for personalized advice.

 How Our Advanced BMI Tool Works